iris-edu/stationxml-seed-converter/README.md

 # stationxml-seed-converter
-The purpose of this converter is providing conveniently convert documents between StationAML and Metadata SEED.
+The purpose of this converter is to conveniently convert documents between StationXML and Metadata SEED.
+Metada included in Seed format is a susbset of StationXML.
+This converter follows IRIS rules to include information required to complete a dataless.

+Download the jar file and run it as described below:

 Usage:
 java -jar java -jar stationxml-converter.jar [options...] arguments...